php-translation/documentation/guides/using-loco-adapter.rst

         navigation:
           api_key: 'bazbar'

-When the platform adapter bundle is configured it will register a service with id `php_translation.adapter.loco`.
+When the storage adapter bundle is configured it will register a service with id `php_translation.adapter.loco`.
 Now wee need to tell the ``TranslationBundle`` to use this adapter.